Dhyan-Rai-BM/Muze/README.md

 # Muze Real-Time Post Service

-A complete real-time post service built with Go, GraphQL, and gRPC.
-Perfect for learning, demos, and interviews.
+A complete real time post service built with Go, GraphQL, and gRPC.

 ## What It Does